JanWilczek/cracking-the-coding-interview/README.md

 # Cracking the coding interview book exercises
 Solutions to the "Cracking the coding interview" book exercises.

 These are the coding exercises done in C++ to help me prepare for the internship or job interview to come.
+I am solving the exercises from the fourth edition of the book.

 All examples can be run using the following command:
 ```